 Select Page

 Unfortunately, an RN from Houston failed to do this.
 This results in disciplinary action from the Texas Board of Nursing.
 Always keep in mind that the Texas Board of Nursing handles all of the cases that may affect the license from receiving the suspension, disciplinary action, or revocation.
-However, with a right nurse attorney for the case, rest assured that the case can go according to the nurse’s favor, especially if the RN has a good defense against the case.
+However, with the right nurse attorney for the case, rest assured that the case can go according to the nurse’s favor, especially if the RN has a good defense against the case.

 On or between March 24, 1997, and March 26, 1997, the RN was responsible for the care of a patient.
-During that time, the physician’s orders were for the RN to administer the patient between two and five mg of Morphine per dose.
+During that time, the physician’s orders were for the RN to administer the patient between two and five mg of per dose.

 Because of this, the RN was summoned by the Texas Board of Nursing to defend her side.
 She denied all the accusations against her.
 However, she failed to properly present her case before the Texas Board of Nursing.
 Therefore, the Board of Nursing decided to discipline her and suspend her license.